-Are you using this number 2 worksheet to introduce your kids to the number two?
+Are you using this tracing and coloring worksheet to introduce your kids to the number 2?

 All our worksheets are designed by a children's illustrator and a teacher...they're all free because we're committed to closing the unfair gaps in children's education.